Paul Klee

 The paintings from his last few years are not only bigger, but also bolder.
 They have black borders and the paint is applied more thickly.
 Many of these paintings reflect death and the Nazi regime but they also have great vitality and energy.
 Revolution of the Viaduct (1937) is possibly one of his most famous works; it was inspired by the turmoil around him.
 The arches, as they seem to march toward the observer can be considered a challenge to Nazism, they trample something, maybe the repressive regime.

-List of Major Works by Paul Klee
+List of Major Paintings by Paul Klee

 - On a Motif from Hamamet, Kunstmuseum Basel, Basel (1914)